 We all have had jobs, success, failures, and more jobs.
-But what is the one department I would like to bypass on most every interview?
+However, what is the one department I would like to bypass on most every interview?
 Human Resources (HR) of course.
 Why do you ask?
 Because the hidden goal(s) of any HR person/department are so varied and unchecked, they are the biggest wildcard/obstacle in the entire hiring process.
 Many coaches and recruiters try their best to steer their candidates out of harm’s way by getting around the HR rejection process in its entirety.

 For example, why do they ask you your last four or five jobs and insist on learning your compensation?
 Is there a standard everyone in the country is following for writing job descriptions, reviewing and compensating employees?
 Do companies from the high cost of living states compensate their employees differently than those from the lower cost of living states?
 Do the competing companies in the same space share wages to level (or price fix) positions by title?
 I hope not.
 So why is the compensation portion on every job application I have ever received been mandatory to complete?

 Companies are prying insecure creatures and don’t want to be turned down if they offer too low of a salary.
 But they will also reject you if your compensation is high compared to their midpoint, and automatically decide for you that this position will bore you and you will soon move on.
 I guess they are mind readers also and know everything about your social situation, wants, current and future needs.
 Someone should bottle that ‘knowledge.’